Kering's Gucci posts bigger than expected first-quarter sales drop

 Duplaix blamed poor trading in Hong Kong and Macao, where tourist flows dried up after last year's pro-democracy protests and where Bottega Veneta made 19 percent of its sales.

-Kering's Puma (PUMG.DE) sports brand posted a 13 percent rise in sales to 825 million euros (594 million pounds) in the first quarter, up 4.5 percent on a comparable basis.
+Kering's Puma (PUMG.DE) sports brand posted a 13 percent rise in sales to 825 million euros in the first quarter, up 4.5 percent on a comparable basis.
 Duplaix said he expected Puma's sales growth in the second quarter to be similar to the first.

 Duplaix added that the sale process for Kering's Sergio Rossi shoe brand was "ongoing" and expected to clinch a deal before the end of the year.